uhyeay2/TestingDemo/README.md

 [Quote Source: TutorialsPoint.com](https://www.tutorialspoint.com/explain-dependency-injection-in-chash#:~:text=Explain%20dependency%20injection%20in%20C%23&text=A%20dependency%20is%20an%20object,it%20construct%20the%20objects%20themselves.)

-Long story short, your class has a 'Dependency' on another class if it must use that class to perform its actions.
+Long story short, your class has a 'Dependency' on another class/interface if it must use that class to perform its actions.

 ## What is a 'Unit Test' ?